 The organization is also led by an Executive Director, who is responsible for supporting the Chair in the implementation of the OLT's policies and operational decisions.
-The Executive Director is accountable to the Deputy Attorney General for the management of OLT's operations.
+The Executive Director is accountable to the Deputy Attorney General for the management of the OLT's operations.
 Staff are Ontario Public Servants and report to the Executive Director.
-As of April 1, 2023 the OLT has a total of 106 allocated staff positions, 45 full-time members.
+The OLT has a total of 106 allocated fulltime positions, including 45 appointed members.

 Group Number of Positions

 Executive Management Group 1

 Crown Counsel (CC5) 1

 Association of Law Officers of the Crown (ALOC) 5

 Management Compensation Plan (MCP) 9

 Association of Management, Administrative and Professional Crown Employees 30

-Ontario Public Service Employees Union (OPSEU) 60
+Ontario Public Service Employees Union (OPSEU) 59

-Excluded N/A
+Excluded 1

 Sub-Total Staff 106

 Order-in-Council (OIC) Full-time Members 45

 Total 151

-Ontario Land Tribunal Human Resource Allocation (as of December 31, 2022)
+Ontario Land Tribunal Human Resource Allocation (as of December 31, 2023)

-Section 6: Information Technology (IT) Electronic Service Delivery (ESD) Plan
+Section 6: Information Technology (IT) / Electronic Service Delivery (ESD) Plan

 The Ontario Land Tribunal (OLT) prioritizes the fair, timely and efficient resolution of disputes.
-The COVID-19 pandemic accelerated the pace at which the public sector is harnessing technology, and the OLT strives to provide the appropriate supports to those who appear before the Tribunal and to empower people to be active participants.
+The OLT strives to provide the appropriate supports to those who appear before the Tribunal and to empower people to be active participants.